hmis-tools/hmis-api-server/docs/API.md

   }
 ]```

 This endpoint also enables searching on the following fields via querystring parameters.
+Note that for now the wildcard is %25, not %, to accommodate URL encoding.

-Wildcard (%) Enabled Strings:
+Wildcard (%25) Enabled Strings:
 - firstName
 - middleName
 - lastName